arjunmakesthings/itp-blog/content/intro-to-fabrication/fab_experiments_week-1.md

 ![[z_images/IMG_6203.webp]]

-[[people/ian|ian]] showed me how to create a sink for the screw, so that the screw doesn't crack the wood. used his personal drill-bit.
+[[people/ian cox|ian cox]] showed me how to create a sink for the screw, so that the screw doesn't crack the wood. used his personal drill-bit.

 ![[z_images/IMG_6210.webp]]